OpenTok is a platform for creating real time streaming video applications, created by TokBox.

 $options parameter is an optional array used to specify the following:

-Setting whether the session will use the OpenTok Media Router or attempt send streams directly between clients.
+Setting whether the session will use the OpenTok Media Router or attempt to send streams directly between clients.

 Setting whether the session will automatically create archives (implies use of routed session)